Dan J. Harkey

 Summary:

-As an investor, your name on the borrower's promissory note, deed of trust, and title insurance policy is not just a formality.
-It's clear evidence of your ownership interest, a testament to the trust placed in you by the borrower.
-This recognition of your ownership plays a pivotal role in the mortgage investment process.
-I would like you to please review a material facts loan package, including the borrower's financial information, the property's appraisal, and the loan terms.
-Your background in real estate knowledge, finance, and business experience is crucial and empowering in assessing the risk and potential return of the investment.
-This showcases your competence and capability in this field, making you an integral part of the process.
-Investors work hand in hand with a mortgage broker, who is crucial in assembling a credit package with all the material facts and correct disclosure documents.
-Their role is essential and supportive, providing you with the necessary guidance and support.
-This partnership ensures that you are not alone in this journey and that you have a trusted advisor by your side.
-Investors are usually motivated by a yield, which is the return on their investment equal to or greater than inflation.
+Investors work closely with a mortgage broker, who is crucial in assembling a comprehensive credit package that includes all the necessary material facts and accurate disclosure documents.
+Their role is essential and supportive, providing you with the guidance you need.
+This Partnership's's ensures that you are not alone in this journey and that you have a trusted advisor by your side.
+Investors are typically motivated by yield, the return on their investment that equals or exceeds inflation.
 This means that your investment should grow at a rate that outpaces the increase in the cost of living...
-Once the loan has been funded, the investor's role is passive, meaning there is little day-to-day active management.
+Once the loan has been funded, the investor’s role is passive, meaning there is little day-to-day active management.
 However, you must monitor the yield to ensure it meets your expectations.

 Article:

-Legal documents, such as the executed promissory note and the security instrument called the deed of trust, are not just pieces of paper.
-They are binding contracts between the borrower and private-party lenders, referred to as principals, not the broker, providing a solid sense of security and reassurance.
+Legal documents, such as the executed promissory note and the security instrument called the deed of Trust, are not just pieces of paper.
+They are binding contracts between the Borrower and private-party lenders, referred to as principals, not the broker, providing a solid sense of security and reassurance.
 These documents are not just pieces of paper but your shield, ensuring your security and confidence in lending.